 This is a family plan.
 This plan includes two different sets of benefits in one plan - adult benefits and pediatric (kids) benefits.
 Children through age 18 qualify for pediatric benefits.
-After they turn 19, they get adult benefits.
+After your child turns 19, they will keep the kids benefits until your next renewal, when they will move to the adult benefits.
 They can be your dependent on this plan up to age 26.